oxbury/onsite-tech-test/README.md

 * Implement pagination - do not worry about total number of pages, just implement a `Next`/`Previous` button to load the next page or previous page of beers
 * Implement clickable links to the Single Beer view from the Beer List view
 * Add support for searching the API by beer name
-* Any design improvements you would make
+* Any design/architectural improvements you would make?

 ## Documentation